Claire L. Felbinger

 Dr. Felbinger passed away suddenly in her home on May 28, 2008.
-A few months later, the award that she helped to institute was renamed in her honor.
+To honor her legacy, the award that she helped create now bears her name.

 Lynnette D. Madsen